forta-network/docs/docs/how-to-pay-for-forta.md

-1-  Discover all the premium plans available on Forta on the Forta &lt;App Homepage>, you can also explore what is included on the General Plan on the &lt;Forta Explorer>.
+1-  Discover all the premium plans available on Forta on the Forta &lt;App Homepage>, you can also explore what is included in the General Plan on the &lt;Forta Explorer>.

 ![discover](fees-1.png)

-2- Click on any of the premium plans cards to learn more about that specific premium plan (from the bot’s performance, to the number of subscribers it has).
+2- Click on any of the premium plans cards to learn more about that specific premium plan (from the bot’s performance to the number of subscribers it has).